 Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places.
 Like railway stations.

 Forget about drab, functional, concrete monstrosities.
-Step forward Otto Wagner and his twin “Pavillon” station entrances at Karlsplatz.
+Step forward Otto Wagner and his twin Pavillon station entrances at Karlsplatz.

 - Built around 1900 for the new Stadtbahn urban railway

-- Now a small, permanent Otto Wagner exhibition
+- Has a small Otto Wagner exhibition

-- Generally only open in the warmer months
+- Limited opening in the warmer months

 - Free one-time entry with the Vienna Pass